cn-uofbasel/ccn-lite/doc/README-arduino.md

 Planned but not yet supported setups include:
 * Uno with WiFly

+The platform-specific code for Arduino is located in the sub-directory `$CCNL_HOME/src/arduino`.
+The main CCN-lite sources get included (`#include`) during the Arduino build process.

 ## Prerequisites

 Follow the [UNIX installation instructions](README-unix.md) to set up the CCN-lite sources and relevant environment variables.

-Note that the glue code for Arduino is in a sub-directory of the CCN-lite C sources and that the Arduino build process does an ```#include``` of the full
-C code from that parent directory.

 Moreover, the installation for Arduino boards depends on `gcc-avr` and [`ino`](http://inotool.org/).
 For Ubuntu, you can install `gcc-avr` using the